 "You want mutual funds, so it is easier to diversify risks," he said.
 "Mutual funds are actively managed.
 The flexibility is perfect for the majority of the investors."

 Investors should research whether the mutual funds are a value or growth play, said Andrew Valentine Pool, a portfolio manager for Regatta Research & Money Management, LLC, which is based in New Orleans.
-He recommends purchasing a mutual fund index.
+He recommends purchasing a mutual fund index."Let the portfolio managers of the mutual funds do all the work, because it helps you spread your risk around," he said.

 John McDonough, president and CEO of the Studemont Group based in The Woodlands, Tex., recommends that investors buy exchange traded funds, because they trade like a stock.
 Mutual funds only price at the end of the day after the markets close.